-Witnesses: CITY: By: Print Name: By: Print Name: By: Print Name: Title: City Manager STATE OF OREGON ) County of Clatsop ) ss.
-This instrument was acknowledged be esther Mobero, as City Manager of personally known to me or has produced f the CITY OF WARRENTON, OREGON, who is (Signature) {SEAL} Notary Public for Oregon My Commission Expires: Oct 4, 2026 OFFICIAL STAMP DAWNE RENEE SHAW NOTARY PUBLIC-OREGON COMMISSION NO. 1029068 MY COMMISSION EXPIRES OCTOBER 04, 2026
+Witnesses: CITY: By: THE CITY OF WARRENTON, OREGON Print Name: By: Print Name: By: Title: City Manager Print Name: STATE OF OREGON) ss.
+County of Clatsop) acknowledged 2020 This, instrument was before me on by Esther Mahero , as City Manager of the CITY OF WARRENTON, OREGON, who is personally known to me or has produced as identification.
+Notary Public for Oregon (Signature) My Commission Expires: Oct 4, 2026 {SEAL} OFFICIAL STAMP DAWNE RENEE SHAW NOTARY PUBLIC-OREGON COMMISSION NO. 1029068 MY COMMISSION EXPIRES OCTOBER 04, 2026